akrzemi1/papers/constexpr_bool_conv_r1.md

 ### Affected contexts

-The definition of *contextually converted constant expressiosn of type `bool`* ([expr.const]/7) is used in four places in the standard:
+The definition of *contextually converted constant expression of type `bool`* ([expr.const]/7) is used in four places in the standard:

    * `static_assert`
    * `if constexpr`
    * `explicit(bool)`
    * `noexcept(bool)`

 Note that `requires`-clause does not use the definition, as it requires that the expression "shall be a constant expression of type `bool`" ([temp.constr.atomic]/3).
-The problems caused by the *contextually converted constant expressiosn of type `bool`* are mostly visible in the first two cases.
+The problems caused by the *contextually converted constant expression of type `bool`* are mostly visible in the first two cases.
 In case of `explicit(bool)` we expext a type trait to be used as an expression.

 Similarly, in the case of `noexcept(bool)` we only expect a type trait or a `noexcept`-expression.

-The following table illustrates where compilers allow a conversion to bool in a *contextually converted constant expressiosn of type `bool`* against the C++ requirements:
+The following table illustrates where compilers allow a conversion to bool in a *contextually converted constant expression of type `bool`* against the C++ requirements:

 context          | gcc | clang | icc | msvc
 -----------------|-----|-------|-----|-----